Dr Russell Delderfield

 Can body image problems affect our mental health?

-I am the scientific advisor for the film collaboration between BBC Tomorrow’s World and the Wellcome Trust.
+I was the scientific advisor for the film collaboration between BBC Tomorrow’s World and the Wellcome Trust.
 This film explores what it is like to live with body dysmorphia and how it can impact physical and mental health.

 Awareness Raising Video for GPs

 I lent my research expertise to this animation launched for Eating Disorders Awareness Week 2020 (#EDAW2020).
-The video was produced with funding from AHRC, by University of Nottingham & King’s College London, AND created by WovenInk.
+The video was produced with funding from AHRC, by University of Nottingham & King’s College London, and created by WovenInk.
 The end result is good and I’m proud to have been asked to contribute to such a worthy project.

 Before the BBC’s Freddie Flintoff documentary, there was Millstone.
 This video is a documentary about male eating disorders by Florence Pellicani.